talesin/property-based-testing-in-fsharp/src/Eg/README.md

 TODO
 - Flesh out this document
 - Separate stub and code for exercises
+- fsx to run tests for test runners that don't pick up the tests
-- Finish generators, shrinkers and C# examples
+- Finish generators and C# examples
+- Add links to resources